conoro/hugo.conoroneill.com/content/post/patrick-kevin-pierce-rip.md

 comment: false
 ---

-<div style="clear:both;"></div>Aged 22, Patrick died in his sleep last monday night.
+Aged 22, Patrick died in his sleep last monday night.
 He was buried at Shanganagh Cemetery yesterday after a heart-breaking funeral mass in Shankill.
 I didn't know Patrick that well, I met him maybe once or twice a year when visiting Eoin and Jill.
 But the short life of this young man should be celebrated as a example of achievement in the face of overwhelming adversity.

 Nine years ago, Patrick was hit by a car and suffered massive head trauma.
 He was not expected to live.
 He spent 4 months in a coma.
 It took one and a half years for him to start re-learning how to speak and how to walk.
 Many of us would have given up and resigned ourselves to a silent life in a wheel-chair being waited on hand and foot.
 Not Patrick!
 With willpower the size of a planet, he refused to consider himself disabled and improved both his physical adeptness and speech clarity day by day.